stfc-sciml/e2e/case1/docs/CODE.md

 # CCP-EM pipeliner

 Developed in-house, in collaboration with Sjors' group.
+A snapshot of the master branch has been included in directory 'e2e_benchmark' which is compatible with Relion 3.1.
+An updated version is being developed by CCP-EM that will be compatible with the forthcoming Relion 4, but that has not been used here.

+The pipeliner library should be installed as follows:

+python3 -m venv vrelion
+source vrelion/bin/activate
+cd relion-pipeline
+pip install -r requirements.txt
+pip install -r requirements-dev.txt
+pre-commit install
+python setup.py install

+and used with:

+source .../vrelion/bin/activate
+export PYTHONPATH=.../relion-pipeline:$PYTHONPATH